 This 2 ingredient hummus takes just minutes to make and is the perfect healthy snack.
+You'll just need a can of cooked chickpeas and some olive oil, and your easy hummus will be ready to eat in less than 5 minutes!

 This healthy hummus really is as simple as a recipe can be.
 In fact if you count olive oil as a store cupboard item, it could even be classified as one ingredient: a can of chickpeas.
 This simple hummus also takes less than 5 minutes to make.